Etching: Aquatint

 Aquatint is a variation giving only tone rather than lines when printed.
 Particulate resin is evenly distributed on all or parts of the plate, then heated to form a screen ground of uniform, but less than perfect, density.
 After etching, any exposed surface will result in a roughened (i.e., darkened) surface.
 Areas that are to be light in the final print are protected by varnishing between acid baths.
 Successive turns of varnishing and placing the plate in acid create areas of tone difficult or impossible to achieve by drawing through a wax ground.

 Sugar lift

 Designs in a syrupy solution of sugar or Camp Coffee are painted onto the metal surface prior to it being coated in a liquid etching ground or 'stop out' varnish.
 When the plate is placed in hot water the sugar dissolves, leaving the image.
 The plate can then be etched.

 Spit bite

-A mixture of nitric acid and Gum Arabic (or, almost never, saliva) which can be dripped, spattered or painted onto a metal surface giving interesting results.
+A mixture of nitric acid and gum arabic (or, very rarely, saliva) which can be dripped, spattered or painted onto a metal surface giving interesting results.
 A mixture of nitric acid and rosin may also be used.